opnfv/qtip/docs/userguide/02-network.rst

 Network throughput between two compute nodes
 -----------------------------------------------

-For the throughout between two compute nodes, Iperf3 is installed on the compute nodes comprising the systems-under-test.
+For the throughput between two compute nodes, Iperf3 is installed on the compute nodes comprising the systems-under-test.
 One of the compute nodes is used as a server and the other as a client.
 The client pushes traffic to the server for a duration specified by the user in the configuration file for Iperf3.